Challenges in the Life of Frank Ocean in a Detailed Timeline

 June 2016: Ocean publishes essay following Orlando nightclub shooting

-September 2018: Legal Dispute with Travis Scott
+September 2018: Legal action against Travis Scott and Resolution

-February 5, 2019: Tumblr Account Hacked
+February 5, 2019: Tumblr account hacked

-October 2020: Coachella Headlining and Cancellation
+October 2020: Coachella postponement and cancellation